puneethsaladi/EADASYN/README.md

 <h2> Enhanced Adaptive Synthetic (EADASYN) </h2>

-<p> This code is part of my project for the course of [CS 686] Artificial Intelligence.
+<p> This code is part of my project for the course [CS 686] Artificial Intelligence.

 <p> The datasets in the <i>data</i> folder have been downloaded from https://sci2s.ugr.es/keel/datasets.php.
 The header information has been removed from each dataset.